SuniAnalytics/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-   Ran T-tests to analyzed if each lot individually are diff from population mean of 1500 PSI
+   Ran T-tests to analyzed if all or each lot individually are diff from population mean of 1500 PSI

+     - All Mfg Lots:

      - Lot1: Got a tvalue of 0, which infers that this matches the null hypothesis and this lot is not diff to population mean of 1500 pounds PSI